Karuchola

-Karuchola is a village in Edlapadu madalam, Palnadu district of the Indian state of Andhra Pradesh.
-Its headquarters are in Karuchola Panchayati in Edlapadu mandalam under Narasaraopet revenue division.
+Karuchola is a village in Edlapadu mandal, Palnadu district of the Indian state of Andhra Pradesh.

-Geography

-Its mandal headquarters Edlapadu is located 4 km from Vaillabe and district headquarters is 36 km away via Chilakaluripet highway.

 Governance

 Karuchola Gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village forms a part of Andhra Pradesh Capital Region and is under the Andhra Pradesh Capital Region Development Authority.

 Education

-As per the Schools Information, Karuchola had four Schools including one Urdu school.
+As per the Schools Information, Karuchola had three Schools including one Urdu school.
 All schools are under the local self-government.